omgmog/omgmog.github.com/_posts/2021-07-27-gameshell-stuff.md

 ## External reset button

-Adding an external reset switch is quite straight-forward, and can be done with very minimal alterations to the back of the Gameshell.
+Adding an external reset switch is quite straight-forward, and can be done with very minimal alterations to the back of the GameShell.
 In this case, I’ve modified the non-LEGO back, but it would work just as effectively on that back too.

 Tools needed